seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-MD5 of ANALYST-INSTRUCTIONS.md as read this run whether the PREVIOUS run's commit is on main, and where it is if not every command that read analyst/live.json, with the row count it returned the source class that answered per carried catalyst: primary / archive / none every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)
+MD5 of ANALYST-INSTRUCTIONS.md as read this run whether the PREVIOUS run's commit is on main, and where it is if not every command that read analyst/live.json, with the row count it returned the source class that answered per carried catalyst: primary / archive / none, and per item: the host, what it answered, the field taken from it every lane NOT read this run, with its previous read date and its stored sec6_md5 the oi reading stored per item and the previous one it was compared against every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)